peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Prerequisites
 =============

-Before following the steps in this guide, ensure you have performed these actions first:
+Before following the steps in this guide, complete the following prerequisites.

 * Install all required software for MPI in the :doc:`ROCm documentation <rocm:how-to/gpu-enabled-mpi>`.